Flagellation: Terminology and implements

-Current (or recent past) use as punishment
+Current or recent past use as punishment

 Officially abolished in most countries, flogging or whipping, including foot whipping in some countries, is still a common punishment in some parts of the world, particularly in countries using Islamic law and in some territories which were former British colonies.

 Singapore and Malaysia

-Caning may be ordered by the courts as a penalty for some categories of crime in Singapore, Malaysia, as a legacy of British colonial rule in the 19th Century.
+Caning may be ordered by the courts as a penalty for some categories of crime in Singapore and Malaysia, as a legacy of British colonial rule in the 19th Century.
 Unlike typical floggings sentenced by Sharia courts which are public, these punishments take place behind closed doors, with the accused tied to specially constructed frames and carried out with a doctor in attendance.